jsfehler/renpy-encyclopaedia/README.rst

 Running the unit tests
 ~~~~~~~~~~~~~~~~~~~~~~

-The unit tests can be run in any of the follow envs: py27, py33, py34, py35, py36, pypy
+The unit tests can be run in any of the follow envs: py27, py35, py36

 .. code-block:: console